vidyatech123/REST-API/README.md

 **400 Bad Request:**
 This error occurs when the client sends invalid data, invalid requests, or missing required parameters.
 The error can be addressed by validating the input data thoroughly on the server side.
 **401 Unauthorized:**
 This error indicates that the client lacks the required valid authentication credentials.
-It can be handled by applying proper authentication mechanisms, such as API keys ot OAuth tokens.
+It can be handled by applying proper authentication mechanisms, such as API keys or OAuth tokens.
 **403 Forbidden:**
 The client is authenticated but does not have the required permissions to access the necessary resource.
 Always check the user roles or permissions before sending a request.